imdeep2905/Neural-Network-CPP/README.md

 NN n({2,4,2},"sigmoid",0.1,1500);
 cout<<n.Fit("XOR.txt")<<endl; //This will display accuracy.
 ```
-Note that accuracy is measured by argmax(It is genrally used in classification problems).
+Note that accuracy is measured by argmax(Similar to soft max).It is genrally used in classification problems.
 Contents of **XOR.txt** Should be like:
 ```
 0 0 0.98 0.01